jdigger/gradle_git_plugin/README.md

     gradle push-private

 That will create the branch "work/jmoore/ISSUE-1234" on the server.
+You can customize the behavior of how the work branch is created by setting the `baseWorkBranchName` property on the project.
+The default name is `work`.
+Or, if you don't want to use the convention, specify `workBranch` on the project to be whatever you want.

 When I want to make sure that I have the latest from the integration branch and rebase my work against it.